zanuka/leaderport-core-ui/README.md

 - **Vue3 + Composition API**: Leveraging the latest Vue features for efficient, scalable component design.
 - **Pinia**: State management solution for Vue, providing a smooth and reactive data flow.
 - **PiniaColada**: additional layer that works on top of Pinia, specifically focusing on data fetching and caching.
 Inspired by React Query but designed to work seamlessly with Pinia and Vue 3. data flow with additional features like automatic persistence and simplified setup.
-- **Vite**: Next-generation frontend tooling for fast development and optimized production builds.
+- **Vite**: Next-generation front-end tooling for fast development and optimized production builds.
 - **TypeScript**: Enhancing code quality and developer experience with static typing.
 - **Tailwind CSS**: Utility-first CSS framework for creating a responsive, customizable UI.
 - **Cypress**: End-to-end testing framework for robust, reliable automated testing of web applications.
 Cypress provides a powerful set of features for writing, running, and debugging tests that simulate real user interactions, ensuring the application works correctly from the user's perspective.